balsollier-lisa/Parametric-estimation-of-the-BDMM-process/README.md

-# Parametric-estimation-of-the-BDMM-process
+# Parametric estimation of the BDMM process

-These codes and data are part of the supporting information of the article "Parametric estimation and LAN property of the birth-death-move process with mutations", https://arxiv.org/pdf/2404.19367
+These codes and data are part of the supporting information of the article "Parametric estimation and LAN property of the birth-death-move process with mutations", available at https://arxiv.org/pdf/2404.19367

+- `Synthetic_data_analysis.py` is the main Python script for analyzing the simulated data contained in the `Synthetic_data` folder, as described in Section 4.1 of the article.

+- `Data_analysis.py` is the main Python script for analyzing the real data provided in the `Data` folder, following the methodology presented in Section 4.2 of the article.

+- `Simulations.py` is the main Python script for simulating a synthetic trajectory, as those provided in the  `Synthetic_data` folder.

-- ''Code'' contains the Python functions to simulate a BDMM process, to compute the log-likelihood of the birth kernel, as parameterised in the article, deduce its maximum and the associated covariance matrix.
-These programs are needed to run the programs in ''An-example-of-simulation'' and in "Data".
+- The `Codes` folder contains the Python programs needed to run the main scripts.

-- ''An-example-of-simulation'' contains the codes to simulate a simple BDMM process and the results of 500 independent simulations.
-It also contains the instructions needed to use the programs of "Code" in order to calculate the maximum likelihood of each simulation and to display Figure 2 in the article.

-- ''Data'' contains two folders, one with some characteristics of the dataset used in the article, and the other one with the Python instructions to represent the log-likelihood heat map of this real dataset, along with the confidence ellipsoid centered at the maximum.
+- The `Synthetic_data` folder contains 500 independent simulations of the BDMM process, generated using the script `Simulations.py` and analyzed by the script `Synthetic_data_analysis.py`.

+- The `Data` folder contains the real data analysed in the article, using the  script `Data_analysis.py`.